 Write Like a Pro

 There’s also a new GIF animation feature that is an upgrade for Smart Select.
-You can draw a square marquee around a video and record a short GIF and then later edit it.
+You can draw a square marquee around a video, record a short GIF, and then later edit it.
 This is exciting for people who want to send goofy things to their friends.
-The next brand new feature is the translate button which allows you to hover over a word and it will pop up with the translation and audio from Google.
-This works very fast, but I’d like to see an ability to be able to do more than one word at a time.
+The next brand new feature is the translate button, which allows you to hover over a word, and it will pop up with the translation and audio from Google.
+This works very fast, but I’d like to see the ability to do more than one word at a time.

 Software

-There are several other software features that make the Note7 a perfected Android and Samsung phone.
-Samsung completely redid their TouchWiz custom ROM and it looks fantastic.
-The new pull-down shade, menus, and overall look is gorgeous and compliments the curved display and AMOLED screen.
+There are several other software features that make the Note 7 a perfected Android and Samsung phone.
+Samsung completely redid their TouchWiz custom ROM, and it looks fantastic.
+The new pull-down shade, menus, and overall look are gorgeous and complement the curved display and AMOLED screen.
 I personally don’t like any manufacturer home launchers, but those who hated TouchWiz should take another look.
-Second, the phone features several new settings such as a blue light filter if your eyes hurt you when looking at the phone for too long, better Wifi calling, a fingerprint scanner (it’s more accurate), and more accurate smart screen features such as swiping for a screenshot, smart stay, and quick view.
-The new gaming suite is awesome and I love it so much.
+Second, the phone features several new settings, such as a blue light filter if your eyes hurt you when looking at the phone for too long, better WiFi calling, a fingerprint scanner (it’s more accurate), and more accurate smart screen features such as swiping for a screenshot, smart stay, and quick view.
+The new gaming suite is awesome, and I love it so much.

 Gaming Taken Seriously

 There are two new tools called Game Tools and Game Launcher.
-The Game Launcher is a streamlined app that shows all of your games and auto-detects everything (haven’t had a game that it didn’t detect) and allows you to customize the power save features for that game.
-Already, most games run at 60FPS on the Note7, but to save power you can cut it down to 30FPS and even turn off various features of the phone.
-This is great for lower-end games like Clash of Clans that don’t need to run the phone at max capacity.
+The Game Launcher is a streamlined app that shows all of your games, auto-detects everything (you haven’t had a game that it didn’t detect), and allows you to customize the power-saving features for that game.
+Already, most games run at 60FPS on the Note 7, but to save power, you can cut it down to 30FPS and even turn off various features of the phone.
+This is great for lower-end games like Clash of Clans that don’t need to run the phone at maximum capacity.
 The new Game Tools is a small little red icon (you can move it around) that opens up into a wheel that allows you to take a screenshot, record footage (with audio commentary), turn off notifications, lock the menu and back keys, and minimize the game into a small icon.
-All these features work smoothly and wonderfully and I take full advantage of it all the time.
-I can now record my best hits in Golf Star, or make some funny jokes while raiding a village in Clash of Clans and send them to my friends via a Dropbox link.
+All these features work smoothly and wonderfully, and I take full advantage of them all the time.
+I can now record my best hits in Golf Star or make some funny jokes while raiding a village in Clash of Clans and send them to my friends via a Dropbox link.

 Biometrics of the Future

-I’m saving the best for last, I haven’t forgotten about the iris scanner.
+I’m saving the best for last; I haven’t forgotten about the iris scanner.
 Now, this thing works better than I originally thought.
 The fingerprint scanner in the Note 4 was awful, and I thought the first outing for a new biometric security feature would be the same.
 I’m dead wrong.
 The iris scanner works so well that I don’t quite understand how it works.
-I look at the top portion of the screen and it just scans my eyes in some sort of night vision type camera.
-Sometimes the iris scanner works faster than the phone can display what’s going on which isn’t a bad thing.
+I look at the top portion of the screen, and it just scans my eyes with some sort of night vision camera.
+Sometimes the iris scanner works faster than the phone can display what’s going on, which isn’t a bad thing.
 It’s neat, the first of its kind, and a whole new layer of technology.
-I had someone tell me that it just recognizes the shape of my eyes, but I used three people to unlock my phone and they couldn’t do it.
-It can actually read your iris and won’t unlock for anyone else.
-This is a wonderful technology and I feel even more secure that no one will be able to access my phone.
+I had someone tell me that it just recognizes the shape of my eyes, but I used three people to unlock my phone, and they couldn’t do it.
+It can actually read your iris and won’t unlock it for anyone else.
+This is a wonderful technology, and I feel even more secure knowing that no one will be able to access my phone.
 Now we just need third-party apps to start implementing it into their software.

-Point and click adventures are becoming big on mobile platforms which is nice.
+Point-and-click adventures are becoming big on mobile platforms, which is nice.
 Sitting down and relaxing with a great story and exercising your brain with puzzles is a perfect fit for mobiles.
-Sinless is a strange game as it doesn’t make any sense, but is still enjoyable.
+Sinless is a strange game, as it doesn’t make any sense, but it is still enjoyable.

-You play in a cyber dystopia world where everyone is controlled via computer chips called “progs” which have pre-programmed attitudes and moods.
-You just so happen to be someone who is immune to this control and the government wants to kill you.
+You play in a cyber-dystopian world where everyone is controlled via computer chips called “progs,” which have pre-programmed attitudes and moods.
+You just so happen to be someone who is immune to this control, and the government wants to kill you.
 You travel through a strange city trying to find your girlfriend and realize you are part of some prophecy and are some sort of messiah for this desolate world.